-This function ensures that SingleCellExperiment objects have PCA computed using highly variable genes when needed.
-It only performs downsampling when PCA computation is required, preserving existing PCA computations without modification.
+This function ensures that a SingleCellExperiment object has valid PCA computed using highly variable genes when needed.
+It only performs downsampling when PCA computation is required, preserving existing valid PCA computations without modification.

 processPCA(